aws/aws-cli/awscli/topics/config-vars.rst

 * json
 * table
 * text

+``cli_timestamp_format`` controls the format of timestamps displayed by the AWS CLI.
+The valid values of the ``cli_timestamp_format`` configuration varaible are:

+* none - Display the timestamp exactly as received from the HTTP response.
+* iso8601 - Reformat timestamp using iso8601 and your local timezone.

 When you specify a profile, either using ``--profile profile-name`` or by setting a value for the ``AWS_DEFAULT_PROFILE`` environment variable, profile